 What I’m Doing Individually to Be an Anti-Racist Writer & Human

 - I’m reading books written by Black and Indigenous writers.

 - I’m learning more about racial justice from books and podcasts.

 - I’m amplifying the call for more Black stories, like this one from Jael Richardson for children’s books.

 - I’m learning to be more aware of whiteness as I write.

 - I’m using my voice with family and friends to challenge racist ideas, something I learned to do early on in life thanks again to Indigenous women and women of colour from my formative years, but I’m doing it better, and louder, with more information and a greater knowledge and sense of the stakes involved.

 If you’re a white writer, I wonder what painful and challenging truths you’re learning about yourself and the world these days?
-If you’re a BIPOC writer, thank you for allowing me to continue to learn.
+If you’re a BIPOC writer, thank you for reading and allowing me to continue to learn.